Introduction

 Vagus Nerve

+The vagus nerve (CN X) has the longest course of any cranial nerve, beginning by passing through the middle part of the jugular foramen with the internal jugular vein and descending within the carotid sheath.
+It runs posteriorly and between the carotid artery (initially internal, then common) and the internal jugular vein.[9]
 Within the neck, the vagus nerve gives off the pharyngeal branch and the superior laryngeal nerve.
-The pharyngeal branch supplies motor fibers to the pharyngeal muscles except for the stylopharyngeus.
+The pharyngeal branch supplies motor fibers to the pharyngeal muscles, except for the stylopharyngeus.
 Lesions affecting the pharyngeal branch of the vagus nerve cause deviation of the uvula to the side opposite the injury.
 The superior laryngeal nerve divides into the internal and external laryngeal nerves.
-These nerves supply sensory fibers to the larynx above the vocal cord, the lower pharynx, and the epiglottis, and supply taste fibers to the root of the tongue near the epiglottis.
+These nerves supply sensory fibers to the larynx above the vocal cord, the lower pharynx, and the epiglottis and taste fibers to the root of the tongue near the epiglottis.
+Passing into the mediastinum at the root of the neck, the vagus nerve travels anteriorly over the subclavian artery to supply the thoracic and abdominal viscera.

 Glossopharyngeal Nerve